Update, September 1, 2020: This list was updated to include the Bose SoundSport Free in the honorable mentions section.

 True wireless earbuds aren’t necessarily more expensive than their wireless counterparts.
-The technology has advanced rapidly over just a few short years, so we’re able to enjoy cheap, functional options like the JLab GO Air and Anker SoundCore Liberty Neo, both of which cost less than $40.
+The technology has advanced rapidly over just a few short years, so we’re able to enjoy cheap, functional options like the JLab GO Air which costs just $29.
 In fact, there are so many great options, we’re able to compile a full list of true wireless earbuds under $100.

 Of course, the greater your budget, the more features you’re afforded.
 These perks range from advanced audio engineering, and thus better sound quality, software features with regular, substantial updates, hardware accessories, and more.
 It’s important to understand your specific needs before diving into the world of true wireless products.